Skip to main contentSkip to main content

 • Performance varies significantly by manufacturer

-EPDM is the 'rubber roof' that has been a commercial staple since the 1960s.
+The original 'rubber roof' that has been a commercial staple since the 1960s.
 Available in black or white, it's the most cost-effective single-ply membrane.
-While its dark surface absorbs more heat than TPO, white EPDM options provide improved energy efficiency.
-EPDM excels on buildings with minimal foot traffic and straightforward layouts.
+White EPDM options provide improved energy efficiency.
+Excels on buildings with minimal foot traffic and straightforward layouts.

 Best for: Budget-conscious flat roofs, buildings with low foot traffic